robiXxu/whois-to-json/README.md

 ## Dependencies
 None with one mention:

-If you are using Windows you need to install [Whois from Microsoft Website](https://docs.microsoft.com/en-us/sysinternals/downloads/whois), unzip and put :
+If you are using Windows you need to download [Whois from Microsoft Website](https://docs.microsoft.com/en-us/sysinternals/downloads/whois), unzip and put :
 - whois.exe -> [WindowsDriveLetter]\Windows\System32 ( for 32-bit systems )
 - whois64.exe -> [WindowsDriveLetter]\Windows\SysWOW64 ( for 64-bit x86 systems )